Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Luckily, there are lots of things you can do to help improve your driving record and lock in a lower premium.
+Luckily, you have quite a few options when it comes to improving your driving record and locking in a lower premium.

 - Contest questionable tickets.
 Contesting a traffic ticket could help you keep your points down and insurance rates low.
 Even if you don’t get the ticket thrown out completely, you could pay a smaller fine without points.

 - Pay out of pocket.
-If you’re in a minor fender bender, paying out of pocket for the damages can keep insurance costs from rising, since you won’t be filing a claim.
+If you’re in an accident that doesn’t involve someone else or their property, paying out of pocket for the damages can keep insurance costs from rising, since you won’t be filing a claim.

 - Take a driver safety course.
 Insurance companies want to know that you’re committed to being a safe, accident-free driver, so taking a course can help you score discounts.